About the Sonos Ray 4.0 Home Theater Bundle

-Dolby Digital & DTS: The Sonos Ray active soundbar speaker supports Dolby Digital (5.1ch), DTS (5.1ch), and Stereo PCM (2ch) audio through its optical (toslink) digital audio input connection.
-The Sonos Ray does not have dedicated center, surround, or subwoofer channels.
-Instead, it uses matrix technology to render center channel, virtual surround sound effects, and LFE (low frequency effect) from its front-firing stereo driver array.
-The Sonos Ray and the Era 100 wireless rear speakers create 4.0 channel surround with the option of adding the Sonos Sub (sold separately) for 4.1 channel surround sound.
+Dolby Digital & DTS: The Sonos Ray active soundbar speaker system supports Dolby Digital, DTS, and Stereo PCM audio through its optical (toslink) digital audio input connection.
+The Sonos Ray and the Sonos One SL wireless rear speakers creates 4.0 channel surround with the option of adding the Sonos Sub (sold separately) for 4.1 channel surround sound.

 Note: The Sonos Ray does not support Dolby Atmos, DTS:X, Dolby TrueHD, Dolby Digital Plus, DTS-HD, or Multichannel PCM.

-Trueplay Tuning (for Apple iOS only): Trueplay tuning technology optimizes the sound for the unique acoustics of the room where Sony Ray and Era 100 speakers are placed, calibrating the the soundbar speaker for its precise localization.
+Trueplay Tuning (for Apple iOS only): Trueplay tuning technology optimizes the sound for the unique acoustics of the room where the Sony Ray and One SL speakers are placed, calibrating the the soundbar and speakers for their precise localization.
 The layout of a room, and where a speaker is placed, can have a significant impact on the sound that you hear.
-Trueplay, an auto-tune app within the Sonos App, uses the microphone in your Apple iOS 11.0+ device to measure how sound reflects off walls, furnishings and other surfaces in a room, and then fine tunes the Sonos speaker system to make sure it sounds great no matter where you've placed it.
-The Sonos soundbar speaker system already sounds fantastic, but Trueplay brings you even closer to how music should sound.
+Trueplay, an auto-tune app within the Sonos App, uses the microphone in your Apple iOS 11.0+ device to measure how sound reflects off walls, furnishings and other surfaces in a room, and then fine tunes the Sonos Ray soundbar speaker system to make sure it sounds great no matter where you've placed it.
+The Sonos Ray soundbar speaker system already sounds fantastic, but Trueplay brings you even closer to how music should sound.
 Completing Trueplay tuning for a room takes approximately 3 minutes from start to finish.

-- You will need to retune the soundbar and rear speakers using TruePlay, if you reposition the speakers or change the configuration of the speaker setup (such as adding a wireless powered sub).
+- You will need to retune the Sonos Ray using TruePlay, if you reposition the soundbar speaker or change the configuration of the speaker setup (such as adding a wireless powered sub).